filswan/swan-doc/development-resource/fs3-api.md

 ## Authentication

-Login FilSwan Platform to get the authorization token which is used to acquire an access key pair for login FS3.
+Login Swan Platform to get the authorization token which is used to acquire an access key pair for login FS3.

 {% swagger baseUrl="https://<access_url>" path="/minio" method="get" summary="Acquire Access Key Pair" %}
 {% swagger-description %}